-Outside of social media, traditional outdoor ads are one of the best forms of marketing that you can use.
-Of course it’s location, location, location that matters most here.
+Traditional outdoor ads are still a great form of marketing that you can use.
+Location is what matters most here.
 If you offer catering or deserts, finding an outdoor ad opportunity close to the local business park will help you build toward becoming the

 There are lots of reasons why it’s a good idea to open a

-Using a vehicle wrap, your car will become a billboard that goes to work for you every time you turn the key in the ignition.
+Your car will become a billboard that works for you every time you turn the key in the ignition.
 Make sure to retain a professional look that also displays the contact info for your brand on both the front and rear of your vehicle.
-After all, what is the point of covering your vehicle in a giant sticker if no one knows what it’s for?

-One of the last techniques to marketing without social media is to put a physical item in someone’s hands.
-It shouldn’t be too big, and you should be able to use it to meet a direct need in that immediate moment.
+One of the ways to market your business without social media is to put a physical item in someone’s hands.
+It shouldn’t be too big or expensive, and you should be able to use it to meet a direct need in that immediate moment.
 At an event for a little league sporting event?
 Hand out branded water bottles.
-Swing by the local farmer’s market and drop off a box of pens, everyone always needs pens.
+Swing by the local farmer’s market and drop off tote bags with your logo.
 Visit a convention center and hand out branded bottle openers.
-Promotional items also make great gifts to people who have given you money for your products!
+Or, you can just offer free samples of your product without having to make your merch.

-The strength of your brand’s identity depends entirely on the effort you put into it.
-While we’ve touched on a few different methods to promote your brand without social media at all, no single idea by itself is the silver bullet to cure your marketing worries.
-The best plan is a holistic one that incorporates a little bit of everything until you have enough data on where to refocus your efforts.
-With a little practice, you’ll be able to find an perfect sweet spot and make your offline efforts work for your online brand.
+While we’ve touched on a few different methods to promote your brand without social media, no single idea by itself is the silver bullet to cure your marketing worries.
+The best plan is to try a little bit of everything until you have enough data on where to refocus your efforts.
+With a little practice, you’ll be able to find a perfect solution and make your efforts work for your brand.